singhx-hub/PassArmor/README.md

 ## Features

-- Password Strength Checking: PassArmor evaluates the strength of passwords based on length, presence of numbers and letters, and a mix of characters.
+✅ Password Strength Check: PassArmor evaluates the strength of your passwords based on length, character diversity, and complexity.
+It ensures that your passwords meet the recommended criteria for robust security.

-- Password Leakage Check: PassArmor checks if a password has been publicly leaked by comparing it against a database of known leaked passwords.
+✅ Leakage Check: PassArmor scans your password against a comprehensive database of publicly leaked passwords.
+If your password is found in any known leaks, PassArmor will alert you, allowing you to take immediate action to safeguard your accounts.

-- Password Auto-Generation: PassArmor can generate strong and random passwords for you.
-- Simple and Intuitive GUI: PassArmor provides a user-friendly graphical interface for ease of use.
+✅ Auto-Generate Strong Passwords: PassArmor provides an auto-generate feature that creates strong, random passwords for you.
+These passwords are a combination of letters, numbers, and special characters, ensuring maximum security.

+✅ User-Friendly Interface: PassArmor features an intuitive and user-friendly interface, making it easy for anyone to check password strength and leakage.
+The straightforward design allows you to quickly assess the security of your passwords.

+✅ Real-Time Results: PassArmor provides instant feedback on the strength of your password and its leakage status.
+The results are displayed in a clear and concise manner, enabling you to make informed decisions about your password choices.

 ## Requirements